+As a member of the Rockland School Health & Wellness Coalition, 21C participates on the Steering Committee, Professional Development, and Health Insurance workgroups.
 The Steering Committee helps to set direction for the Coalition and ensures that health programming is responsive to the needs of the schools and communities.
-The Professional Development workgroup produces professional development events for educators and parents to promote the connection between health and learning.
+The Professional Development workgroup produces professional development about the Coalition, visit events for educators and parents to promote the connection between health and www.rocklandsteps.org learning.
 21C helps coordinators keep up to date on Child Health Plus.
 Carrie Steindorff, the School Health Coordinator at the department of health, spearheads the activities conducted by the Rockland School Health & Wellness Coalition.